Puu Heleakala

 No analysis available

-Strong, repeated evidence that Pu'u Heleakala has a shared recreation area.
-Current remarks across many listings mention a "recreation center with pavilion," playground, basketball court, and open fields/green spaces, with at least 15+ listings referencing the amenity in similar terms.
-The consistency across multiple agents suggests this is a real common-area feature, not just copy-paste checkbox noise.
+Strong repeated evidence that Pu'u Heleakala has a shared recreation area.
+Multiple listings explicitly describe a "recreation area," "recreation center with pavilion," and "community recreation center," often alongside playground, basketball court, and open fields.
+The consistency across many remarks supports this as a real building/community amenity.

 No analysis available